AaronChapman/padseek/README.md

 -**randomize:**
-- this button will randomizes the sequence according to the randomization options to have selected
+- this button will randomize the sequence according to the randomization options you have selected

 **`randomization options`**

-option | description | pseudo
+option | description | pseudo*
 --- | --- | ---
 arrangement | randomly arranges pad pieces | no samples | selects random sample options | no